The ArchiCAD Software:

 a) On the architectural drawing window, select the first-floor slab, beams, and columns and copy them.
 This is assuming it’s a typical floor for all the other corresponding stories.

-b) Paste them on the structural drawing containing the foundation layout details but on a different higher floor level where the columns from the foundation layout details won’t interfere with the slab details.
-Note: you can also change the height of the columns on the foundation layout details to just end in the ground floor level.
+b) Paste them on the structural drawing containing the foundation layout details but on a different higher floor level.
+That is, where the columns from the foundation layout details won’t interfere with the slab details.
+Note: you can also change the height of the columns on the foundation layout details to just end at the ground floor level.

 c) Trace the outline of the slab using a lightweight pen and then delete the slab.